brainboxdotcc/ssod/docs/paragraph.md

         <p>&lt;if premium&gt;</p>
       </td>
       <td>
         Display next part of the paragraph if STAT is equal (eq), greater than (gt), less than (lt) or not equal (ne) to the value you provide.
-Valid values for STAT are: stm - stamina; skl - skill; wpn - weapon; arm - armour; exp - experience; luck - luck; spd - speed; scrolls - scrolls; level - level
+Valid values for STAT are: stm - stamina; skl - skill; wpn - weapon; arm - armour; exp - experience; luck - luck; spd - speed; scrolls - scrolls; level - level; mana - mana; notoriety - notoriety; rations - rations
         <p>When checking with the &lt;if flag&gt; tag, you may check against a local flag (set with &lt;set&gt;) or a global flag (set with &lt;setglobal&gt;).</p>
         <p>With the &lt;if dice&gt; tag, you must have used the &lt;dice&gt; tag previously to have a result to check against.
 N must be in the range 1-6.</p>
         <p>When using the &lt;if prof&gt; or &lt;if race&gt; tags, these compare against the current players race or profession, only use the ones valid in the game, in lower case only.</p>